Peptide Fox

 Is tirzepatide better than semaglutide?

-Semaglutide has stronger cardiovascular outcome data (SELECT trial showed superiority vs placebo; tirzepatide's SURPASS-CVOT showed non-inferiority vs dulaglutide) and offers an oral option (Rybelsus).
-For most people without T2D who can access either, tirzepatide is the stronger choice.
+Semaglutide has stronger cardiovascular outcome data (placebo-beaten major-event reduction in adults with established cardiovascular disease; tirzepatide's cardiovascular outcomes trial showed non-inferiority vs dulaglutide) and offers an oral option (Rybelsus).
+For most people without diabetes who can access either, tirzepatide is the stronger choice.

 Is Mounjaro the same as Zepbound?